ページの先頭です。 メニューを飛ばして本文へ

 Rachel McDonald - Kenchu Area

 Kenchu has some amazing restaurants, hiking trails, shrines, and festivals.
-There’s always something to do.
-In Koriyama, we have easy access to transportation that can take you so many places.
+There's always something to do.
+In Koriyama, we have easy access to transportation that can take you to so many places.
 Need a recommendation?
 I got you!

 Email: ramcdonald.308@gmail.com